oldblackcrow/Clue-Arduino/README.md

-Version 1 moiré-pattern.ino: This uses lines and circles that are offest and top layer rotates.
+Version 1 moiré-pattern: This uses lines and circles that are offest and top layer rotates.
 Not exactly the moiré pattern I was looking for, but it's interesting.

 Version 2 moiré-pattern-triangles: This uses a bottom layer grid of triangles and the top layer is the same grid but rotates and undulates left to right and back.
 A bit cooler and slightly closer to what I was looking for but still not quite there.